ecomol/aRSE/README.md

 Details on the estimation methods have been described in the following paper:

-Chen YH, Shen TJ (2023) A Bayesian weighted approach to predicting the number of newly discovered rare species.
+Chen YH, Shen TJ (2023) Minimum habitat size required to detect new rare species.
 Under Review.

 -------------------------------------------------------------------------------